oana-adascalitei/MWSieveForDatabase/README.md

 * MWSPrimes: we store the pre-computed mws_primes with respect to aux_int = 1, 2, 4.
 Not all primes will be needed in the MW sieve, the necessary ones will be stored in necessary_MWS_primes found in final_mws_primes

+* MainCode: we run the Mordell-Weil sieve (MWSieve) inputing the pre-computed information on all curves from allcurves.m, which is successful in eliminating all the extra points resulted from the QC computations stored in fake_allcurves.m

 * sieve_with_no_known_points: Let X be a genus 2 bielliptic curve over Q, with no known point in X(Q).
 This is a simple sieve to show that X(Q) = empty set, so QC is not necessary for this case.
 We apply this sieve to two curves in our database.

 * TorsionStatistics: We count the number of curves whose Jacobians have torsion subgroups of order 1,2,3,4,5,6,respectively